Master's in Molecular Life Sciences

 All students who have completed their Master in the previous year can attend the current ceremony which usually takes place in the second half of February.
 Please find further information on the Dean's Office website here.

 Students who wish to attend the current graduation ceremony must have set their "study requirements on fulfilled" before 31st January; In other words, the grade for the master thesis has to be entered in KSL the latest by the 17th of January for being allowed to the graduation ceremony in February.
-Please note that there won't be any exception possible regarding the 31st January "graduation ceremony" deadline!
+Please note that the faculty will not make any exception regarding the 31st January "graduation ceremony" deadline!